Tafloninno/TDD-Ruby/README.md

 ### Key Features <a name="key-features"></a>

-- Add Books
+- Class in ruby
-- Add People
+- TDD

 <p align="right">(<a href="#readme-top">back to top</a>)</p>